sparkfun/SparkFun_RTK_Firmware/docs/intro.md

 * [SensorCloud RTK](https://rtk.sensorcloud.com/pricing/) ($100/month) partial US, EU
 * [Hexagon/Leica](https://hxgnsmartnet.com/en-US) ($500/month) - partial US, EU

-**Free Options**
+**Government Provided Corrections**

 ![Wisconsin network of CORS](<SparkFun NTRIP 7 - Wisconsin Map.png>)

 *State Wide Network of Continuously Operating Stations (CORS)*

 Be sure to check if your state or country provides corrections for free.
 Many do!
 Currently, there are 21 states in the USA that provide this for free as a department of transportation service.
 Search ‘Wisconsin CORS’ as an example.
 Similarly, in France, check out [CentipedeRTK](https://docs.centipede.fr/).
+There are several public networks across the globe, be sure to google around!

-**No-Monthly-Fee Options**
+**Civilian Base Station**

 You can set up your own correction source.
 This is done with a 2nd GNSS receiver that is stationary, often called a Base Station.
 There is just the one-time upfront cost of the Base Station hardware.
 See the [Creating a Permanent Base](https://docs.sparkfun.com/SparkFun_RTK_Firmware/permanent_base/) document for more information.